 Regardless of the challenges, the absolute necessity of a robust digital presence should be apparent to any organization wishing to be visible in the business environment in which we all currently compete.

 As you explore the DXP universe you will soon realize that each option has strengths in its features set.
-Analysts write a great deal about the features and capabilities when evaluating DXP platforms.
+Analysts write a great deal about the features and capabilities when evaluating content management systems and DXP platforms.
 The analysts’ ratings of these features and capabilities are the quantifiable criteria they use to differentiate vendors in their reports.

 Reliance on digital experience platforms is growing and the list of features driving the future of digital experience is likely to expand.
 At present, however, these features hit the charts as the top must-have features.